pratik2376/WebDriverIo-Automation-Framework/README.md

 2. hybrid or native mobile apps running on emulator/simulator or real device
 3. native desktop applications (e.g. written with Electron.js)
    Can work with Shadow DOM and React Objects

+- **Added ES Lint check to the repo**:
+ESLint is an essential tool for JavaScript developers, providing valuable support for code quality, consistency, and maintainability throughout the development lifecycle.
+It helps teams write better code, collaborate more effectively, and deliver higher-quality software products.

+For lint check use command:- npm run lint

+- **Added Allure reporting**:

+Allure reporting enhances test automation efforts by providing insightful and interactive reports that facilitate better decision-making, troubleshooting, and collaboration among team members.
+It's widely adopted in the software testing community for its usability, flexibility, and rich feature set.

+To generate and open allure rport use command:- allure generate allure-results --clean --output allure-report && allure open

 ## Hardware & Software Requirements
 1. Hardware